alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - thiopental (CAS RN 76-75-5)
 - thiopental sodium salt (CAS RN 71-73-8), also known as thiopentone sodium

-##Propofol to the US
+Raw materials that include these barbiturates that require further processing don’t need a licence.

-You’ll need a licence from ECO to export propofol from the UK to the US.

-ECO will refuse any application if either:
+You need a licence to export propofol to the US.
+Your application will be refused if either:

 - the stated use of the drug is execution
-- ECO considers that there is an unacceptable risk the drug will be diverted for use in execution
+- the Export Control Organisation (ECO) considers that there is an unacceptable risk the drug will be diverted for use in execution

-###Apply for an export licence
+###Apply for a licence

 Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.

 The [ECO reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.